istupakov/onnx-asr/README.md

 ## Supported Model Architectures

-The package supports the following modern ASR model architectures (see the [supported model names](https://istupakov.github.io/onnx-asr/usage/#supported-model-names) for the full list of models and [comparison](https://istupakov.github.io/onnx-asr/comparison/) with original implementations):
+The package supports the following modern ASR model architectures.
+See [supported model names](https://istupakov.github.io/onnx-asr/usage/#supported-model-names) for a complete list and the [model comparison](https://istupakov.github.io/onnx-asr/comparison/) for comparisons with the original implementations.

-* NVIDIA NeMo Conformer/FastConformer/Parakeet/Canary (with CTC, RNN-T, TDT and Transformer decoders)
+* NVIDIA NeMo Conformer/FastConformer/Parakeet/Canary (with CTC, RNN-T, TDT, and Transformer decoders)
-* GigaChat GigaAM v2/v3 (with CTC and RNN-T decoders, including E2E versions)
+* GigaChat GigaAM v2/v3/Multilingual (with CTC and RNN-T decoders, including E2E versions)
-* Kaldi Icefall Zipformer (with stateless RNN-T decoder) including Alpha Cephei Vosk 0.52+
+* Kaldi Icefall Zipformer (with a stateless RNN-T decoder), including Alpha Cephei Vosk 0.52+
-* T-Tech T-one (with CTC decoder, no streaming support yet)
+* T-Tech T-one (with a CTC decoder; streaming is not yet supported)
 * OpenAI Whisper

-When saving these models in ONNX format, usually only the encoder and decoder are saved.
-To run them, the corresponding preprocessor and decoding must be implemented.
-Therefore, the package contains these implementations for all supported models:
+When these models are saved in ONNX format, typically only the encoder and decoder are included.
+Running them requires the corresponding preprocessing and decoding implementations.
+This package provides both for all supported models:

 * Log-mel spectrogram preprocessors
 * Greedy search decoding

 ## Benchmarks

-**Inverse Real-Time Factor (RTFx)**: the ratio of audio duration to processing time.
-RTFx > 1 means processing faster than real-time (higher RTFx values indicate better performance).
+**Inverse Real-Time Factor (RTFx)** is the ratio of audio duration to processing time.
+An RTFx greater than 1 indicates faster-than-real-time processing; higher values indicate better performance.

 | Model               | 9800X3D CPU (RTFx) | Cortex A53 CPU (RTFx) | T4 CUDA (RTFx) | RTX 5070 Ti TensorRT (RTFx) |
 |---------------------|---------|---------|---------|----------|